nisalperi/Aisle-Web-Library/README.md

 ###Defining a path
 `router.when(path,handler);`

-'Parameters' object is send as the first argument of the handler function.
+'Parameters' object is sent as the first argument of the handler function.
 Parameters should be specified with the relative path.

 ````
 router.when('/tag/:tag_id', function(params) {